 Get Started with Hevo for Free

-Since you have understood the features, working and differences of PostgreSQL and SQLite, it’s time to learn the process of connecting them.
+Since you already know the features, working and differences of PostgreSQL and SQLite, it’s time to learn how to connect them.
 The following steps will help you in connecting SQLite to Postgres using the Fixture method:

 Step 1: Create SQLite DB Dumpdata Backup